 No minimum or maximum skill set is required to become a mentee; tech mentors may help older adults with basic skills (powering on a device, navigating a home screen) to more advanced tasks such as accessing telehealth services or using Zoom.

-Volunteers should expect between 6 and 7 hours of live training.
-Resources to support this training include printable handouts, access to self-paced practice scenarios, and ongoing support from CIDE experts and the larger tech mentor community.
+Volunteers should expect between 4 and 5 hours of live training.
+Resources to support this training include handouts, access to self-paced practice scenarios, and ongoing support from CIDE experts and the larger tech mentor community.

-Tech mentors must attend an initial 5-6 hour training.
-Our 2023 training schedule will be available soon.
+Tech mentors must attend an initial 4-5 hour training.

 Following this initial training event, tech mentors are invited to attend a monthly Zoom meeting with tech mentors from across the state.